facelessuser/coloraide/docs/src/markdown/index.md

 Currently this project is in an early stage, and while usable, some things may change as we get closer to a stable release.

-With ColorAide, you can specify a color, convert it to other color spaces, mix it with other colors, output it in different CSS formats, and various other things.
+With ColorAide, colors in various spaces can be created, converted to other spaces, mixed, output in different CSS formats, and various other things.

 ```pycon3
 >>> from coloraide import Color